rubocop/rails-style-guide/README.md

     = "Published at: #{formatted_date(@article.published_at)}"

     # spec/views/articles/show.html.haml_spec.rb
-    describe "articles/show.html.html" do
+    describe 'articles/show.html.html' do
-      it "displays the formatted date of article publishing" article = mock_model(Article, :published_at => Date.new(2012, 01, 01))
+      it 'displays the formatted date of article publishing' article = mock_model(Article, published_at: Date.new(2012, 01, 01))
         assign(:article, article)

         template.stub(:formatted_date).with(article.published_at).and_return '01.01.2012'